Your web browser is outdated and may be insecure

 At Gov.uk you can read more about your employment status, for example, worker, employee or self-employed.

 A self-employed person does not have the same employment rights and responsibilities as an employee or worker.
 Instead, rights and responsibilities are set out in the contract for services in place with the other party.
+Please note that a contract for services is not the same as a contract of employment.

-See our advice guide for agency workers.
+If you have a contract with an agency, see our advice guide for agency workers.

-• Whether the company is under an obligation to provide you with regular work and you are under an obligation to make yourself available to do the work.
+• Whether the company is under an obligation to provide you with regular work, and you are under an obligation to make yourself available to do the work.

 • Whether you are required to provide your services personally.
-Can you appoint a substitute or do you need the company's approval?
+Can you appoint a substitute, or do you need the company's approval?

 • Whether you are under the control of the company to such an extent that the company is your 'master'.
 In other words, the company controls what you do, how you do it and when you do it.

-The number of RCN members who are choosing to work as nurse entrepreneurs is increasing and all the indications are that - given the current and proposed developments in health and social care particularly in England - these numbers will continue to rise.
+The number of RCN members choosing to work as nurse entrepreneurs is increasing and all the indications are that - given the current and proposed developments in health and social care particularly in England - these numbers will continue to rise.

 You should always seek expert advice on which legal business structure is right for you.
 You may also need to source ways of developing your business and marketing skills.